 The participant or participating team is motivated and qualified with the basic competence to drive the initial development of the product forward.

 NB.
-Subject to the corona situation the award ceremony will take place in a virtual format in November 2020.
+Subject to the corona situation the award ceremony will take place in a virtual format on Nov 20th 2020, 1 pm-3 pm CET.
 (The original event was planned to be held in Peniche, Portugal where hopefully OCC 2021 instead can take place).